-Nested properties are excluded (silently ignored) from reverse mapping.
-The same holds true for expressions and constants.
+Expressions and constants are excluded (silently ignored).
+Reverse mapping of nested source properties is experimental as of the 1.1.0.Beta2.
 Reverse mapping will take place automatically when the source property name and target property name are identical.
 Otherwise, @Mapping should specify both the target name and source name.
 In all cases, a suitable mapping method needs to be in place for the reverse mapping.